 - All events involving VIP speakers or guests which may necessitate a Dean’s Hold on other events;

-- Events taking place in our physical space (applicable when in person events resume).
+- Events taking place in our physical space;

-- Off-campus events which include current students or multiple faculty members (applicable when in person events resume)
+- Off-campus events which include current students or multiple faculty members.

 Please note that EMS will track basic event information, including the event organizer, title, and logistical information.
 EMS will not disclose event attendees or details about the content of the event.